- October 10, 2016 /

 Apple Disk Utility vs. Tuxera Disk Manager

-In Sierra, support for NTFS drivers has now returned to Apple’s Disk Utility.
-So if you’ve upgraded to Sierra, you can use Apple’s Disk Utility or Tuxera Disk Manager to format your drive.
+In Sierra, support for NTFS drivers returned to Apple’s Disk Utility.
+That means on the latest Macs, you can use Apple’s Disk Utility or Tuxera Disk Manager to format your drive.
 Whichever way you choose, you’ll still need to install Tuxera NTFS for Mac to format your drive.

 Want to learn how it’s done?
 Watch our video on how to format an NTFS drive using Tuxera Disk Manager: